david-ae/filed-assessment/README.md

 # Assessment For Front-End Developer

 Please clone or zip the angular application.
-Then
+Then run on command prompt or any other command line interpreter (powershell):
 #### > **npm install**

 A json-server must be running concurrently with the angular application.